-Progress Code PM7IE22F
+Progress Code PM7IE23

 Module Type Personal Coaching, Tutorials and Workshops

 Course Coordinators Madeleine Goedhart (GOEM05)

 Khalid Raihan (RAIK01)

+Coaches IB1A: Jutta Becker (BECJ04)

-Coaches IB1AF: Ronald Jansen (JANR36)
+IB1B: Ronald Janssen (JANR36)

-IB1BF: Thom Dirks (DIRT04)

-IB1CF: Nicole Hesen (HESN01)
+IB1C: Daniel Piegeler (PIED01)

+IB1D: Victor Ogunsola (OGUV012)

+IB1E: Bart Titulaer (TITB01)

+IB1F: TBD

-Domain Domain Category PLO's MLO's Living in the world 8 (LW8) Personal and Professional Development Express reflections on his personal development with the aim of personal growth.
-Student can formulate a personal introduction, future ambitions and development goals by means of applying action steps to achieve these goals Student can show sufficient activities in line with set goals.
-Living in the world 9 (LW9) Personal and Professional Development Respond appropriately to an unfamiliar, or unexpectedly changing, business environment.
-Student can describe unfamiliar contexts in a project environment.
-Living in the World 10 (LW10) Ethical & Social Responsibility Formulate ones' own position concerning ethical and social responsibility in a professional environment.
-Student can start taking social responsibility.
-Living in the world 11 (LW11) Intercultural Proficiency Mitigate the pitfalls of cultural differences in business and social contexts Student can describe the pitfalls of cultural differences by means of identifying cultural values.
-Living in the world 12 (LW12) Intercultural Proficiency Display willingness to work with people from other cultures and to work in countries with different cultural backgrounds.
-Student can describe how to work with people from other countries or cultures.
-Living in the world 13 (LW13) Intercultural Proficiency Use appropriate verbal and non-verbal communication in an intercultural setting Student can explain the use of verbal and non-verbal communication in an intercultural setting.
-Living in the world 14 (LW14) Intercultural Proficiency Assess the effect of cultural differences upon organisational behaviour and strategic choices.
-Student can describe how cultural backgrounds affect the organisation of project work.
+Domain Domain Category PLO's MLO's Living in the world 8 Personal and Express reflections on his Student can formulate a personal (LW8) Professional personal development with introduction, future ambitions and Development the aim of personal growth. development goals by means of applying action steps to achieve these goal Student can show sufficient activities in line with set goals.
+Living in the world 9 Personal and Respond appropriately to an Student can describe unfamiliar (LW9) Professional unfamiliar, or unexpectedly contexts in a project environment.
+Development changing, business environment.
+Living in the World 10 Ethical & Social Formulate ones' own position Student can start taking social (LW10) Responsibility concerning ethical and social responsibility. responsibility in a professional environment.
+Living in the world 11 Intercultural Mitigate the pitfalls of cultural Student can describe the pitfalls of (LW11) Proficiency differences in business and cultural differences by means of social contexts identifying cultural values.
+Living in the world 12 Intercultural Display willingness to work Student can describe how to work (LW12) Proficiency with people from other with people from other countries cultures and to work in or cultures. countries with different cultural backgrounds.
+Living in the world 13 Intercultural Use appropriate verbal and Student can explain the use of (LW13) Proficiency non-verbal communication in verbal and non-verbal an intercultural setting communication in an intercultural setting.
+Living in the world 14 Intercultural Assess the effect of cultural Student can describe how cultural (LW14) Proficiency differences upon backgrounds affect the organisational behaviour and organisation of project work. strategic choices.